Phoenix Property Division Lawyer

 Debts incurred prior to marriage are generally the responsibility of the person incurring such debts.
 Debts incurred during marriage are generally community debts even if only one of the spouses incurred such debts, and even if such debt is only in one spouse’s name.
 Debts incurred after a divorce proceeding is filed and served is generally the responsibility of the person incurring such debts.
 However, certain precautions should be made, as you may still be responsible for such debts to the creditors.

 There may be reimbursement issues if marital assets were used to pay pre-marriage sole and separate debts, and from various other situations.

-Note: These are issues that you should always discuss with an attorney.
+Note: These are issues that you should always discuss with a trusted divorce attorney.
 During your consultation, our law firm will provide you with its opinions or approach regarding your community property, separate property, and debts incurred during your marriage.

 The starting principles of Arizona community property law provide that property acquired prior to marriage, or by gift or inheritance, constitutes sole and separate property, and that property acquired during marriage pursuant to income received from efforts by either party constitutes community property.
 However, such may be convoluted, especially when one is dealing with the valuation of a business even if the business was started prior to marriage.

 What if We Started a Business During Marriage?